mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 …

-_I had received a text from Carli saying that she was going to take her chem test today and that she could go to the Harry Potter activity, but by that point, it was too late for me to ask her since I didn’t want to ditch Paige.
+_I received a text from Carli saying that she was going to take her chem test today and that she could go to the Harry Potter activity, but by that point, it was too late for me to ask her since I didn’t want to ditch Paige.
 As I went to the Maeser building for the Harry Potter activity, I saw Paige waiting by the Maeser statue, and we waited in line.
 “Wow, some people went all out,” she said.
 The majority of people were dressed up in their wizard robes and hats.
 I didn’t get how people had space to bring such stuff with them._

 _When we entered the building, we received a couple of letters and then headed downstairs to eat food.
 They had rolls, meatballs, butter beer, and punch, so Paige and I tried to stock up on food.
 After all, free food was basically heaven for college students._